Taxation of international executives

 The first tax year is based on 12 consecutive months from the first arrival date in Vietnam.
 In case someone arrives from a country without a Double Tax Agreement with Vietnam, if they are present in Vietnam for more than 182 days in the first calendar year of arrival, individuals are required to report pre-arrival income earned from the beginning of such a year for Vietnamese tax purposes.

 Subsequent tax years are calendar years.

 What are the compliance requirements for tax returns in Vietnam?

 Tax declaration and payment is carried out on a withholding basis.
 The regulations encompass the concept of tax deduction at source, and legalise this by specifying that certain employers are designated entities for tax collection purposes.
 Such entities are required to deduct income tax at source prior to paying income to individuals.

-Although individual foreigners may opt to declare and settle their own tax directly with the tax authority, the local tax authorities require employers to undertake to collect taxes on employees and ensure timely submission of the employees’ tax declarations.
+Although individual foreigners who remain to be paid from an overseas entity may opt to declare and settle their own tax directly with the tax authority, the local tax authorities requiredeemed employers in Vietnam to undertake to collect taxes on employees and ensure timely submission of the employees’ tax declarations.

 Under these circumstances, the employer must withhold a percentage of their employees’ personal income equal to the respective employees’ personal income tax liabilities and deposit the withheld amount with the State Treasury within the statutory deadlines.

 The employer finalises PIT on behalf of the employees at year-end provided that the employees have income only from this employer (or any irregular income from other sources not exceeding VND 10,000,000 per month) and that the employees authorise the employer to finalise their tax on their behalf.